Introduction

 } ],

-In the Open-API-Order-API-prod Open API specification I only exposed to paths: /orders/{id} and /ordersByCreatedDates/{startDate}/{endDate}, even though API Gateway provides access to more APIs, but I'd like to expose only those 2 via MCP.
-I uploaded the specification and provided URL to the S3 bucket, so if you do this, please provide your own S3 URL or you can provide Open API specification as json inline.
+In the Open-API-Order-API-prod Open API specification, I only exposed 2 paths: /orders/{id} and /ordersByCreatedDates/{startDate}/{endDate}, even though API Gateway provides access to more APIs, but I'd like to expose only those 2 via MCP.
+I uploaded the specification and provided the URL to the S3 bucket, so if you do this, please provide your own S3 URL, or you can provide the Open API specification as an inlined JSON.

-After having configured Open API and API Key credential we pass those configuration to create AgentCore Gateway Target along with the AgentCore Gateway name (DemoOpenAPITargetS3OrderAPI), gateway identifier (which we've already got when creating AgentCore Gateway) and some other parameters.
+After having configured Open API and API Key credential we pass those configurations to create AgentCore Gateway Target along with the AgentCore Gateway name (DemoOpenAPITargetS3OrderAPI), gateway identifier (which we've already got when creating AgentCore Gateway), and some other parameters.

 Here is the complete code to execute: